watertap-org/watertap/docs/technical_reference/unit_models/bipolar_electrodialysis_0D.rst

 The bipolar membrane model has multiple degrees of freedom, among which temperature, pressure, and component molar flow rate are state variables that are fixed as initial conditions.
 The rest are parameters that should be provided in order to fully solve the model.
 The exact degrees of freedom depend on the mode of operation.
-For the simplest case where no water splitting occurs and the bipolar membrane acts like a simple electrodialysis memrbane these are:
+For the simplest case where no water splitting occurs and the bipolar membrane acts like a simple electrodialysis membrane these are:

 .. csv-table:: **Table 2.** List of Degree of Freedom (DOF)
    :header: "Description", "Symbol", "Variable Name", "Index", "Units", "DOF Number \ :sup:`1`"